joshuawiidrichter1994/book-store/README.md

   ## About the project

   This is a book store website that has been developed using Next.js, Tailwind, and TypeScript.
-It supports the following fetures:
+It supports the following features:

-  - view list of books along with `title`, `author`, and `price` that is pulled from a `json` file
+  - list of books along with `title`, `author`, and `price` that is pulled from a `json` file
-  - add a book via a form which will update the book list `json` file (form also has some basic validation in place)
+  - functionality to add a book via a form which will update the book list `json` file (form also has some basic validation in place)
-  - language toggle (the platform supports both the English and French language)
+  - language toggle (the platform can toggle between both English and French)

+  ### Development choices made

+  #### Structure / Design:

+  - the site was been built with Header and Foorter components that is present throughout all pages.
+The Header is fixed, so that when the user scrolls down, the Header remains at the top
+  - in terms of pages, there is a home page, book list page, and an add book page containing the form to add a book
+  - the general design was kept basic, with the main goal in mind being to demonstrate the necessary functionalities to meet the user stories
+  - the site is mobile, tablet, and desktop friendly with a breakpoint at 767px (everything below 767px is for tablet down and everything above 767px is for desktop)